dlt-hub/dlt/docs/website/docs/walkthroughs/dispatch-to-multiple-tables.md

         response.raise_for_status()
         yield response.json()

-        # stop requesting pages if the last element was already older than
+        # Stop requesting pages if the last element was already older than
-        # the initial value
+        # the initial value.
-        # note: incremental will skip those items anyway, we just do not
+        # Note: incremental will skip those items anyway, we just do not
-        # want to use the API limits
+        # want to use the API limits.
         if last_created_at.start_out_of_range:
             break

-        # get next page
+        # Get the next page.
         if "next" not in response.links:
             break
         url = response.links["next"]["url"]